March 22, 2012

 Mahi - Fish (Fried, Smoked or Baked) Persian New Year's Day Lunch/Dinner

-The most important Nowruz tradition in our home growing up, other than the gathering around the haft-seen table in our new clothes at the time of sal-e tahvil (spring equinox), was the Nowruz lunch!
-My father who never liked fish of any kind would bring a large mahi doodi (smoked whitefish) and also some sort of fresh local mahi jonoob (fish from the south).
-He liked his Nowruz whitefish pan-fried brown and crispy and it was always served with sabzi polow and kookoo sabzi.
-Here's another recipe for kookoo sabzi with walnuts and also my first recipe for sabzi polow mahi.
+The most important Nowruz tradition in our home growing up, besides gathering around the haft-seen table in our new clothes at the time of sal-e tahvil (spring equinox), was the Nowruz lunch!
+My father, who never liked fish of any kind, would bring a large mahi doodi (smoked whitefish) and also some sort of fresh local mahi jonoob (fish from the south).
+He liked his Nowruz whitefish pan-fried, brown and crispy, and it was always served with sabzi polow and kookoo sabzi.
+Here's another recipe for kookoo sabzi with walnuts, and also my first recipe for sabzi polow mahi.

 1- Mahi Sorkh kardeh - Fried Fish